 - An undergraduate or graduate degree in a biological science, chemistry, or allied health area.

 - Step 9: As part of our enrollment process, if you are not a US citizen or if you have attended school in another country, we must review your immigration documents to determine tuition status.
-Please visit the Center for the Global Learner in the White Building, room 58, to have your immigration documents verified.
+Please visit the Center for the Global Learner in the White Building (Building 1), room 58, to have your immigration documents verified.
 For additional information, call the Director of International Services at 919-536-7264, ext.
 4052.
 This step in the enrollment process must be completed before you can take classes.

 - Step 10: You will receive notification via email about acceptance into Durham Tech.
-NOTE: Effective February 14, 2011, all students applying to a Health Technologies program must meet the English language requirement.
+NOTE: Effective February 14, 2011, all students applying to a Health Technologies program must meet the English Language Requirement.